elmtree-askmo/cloudcannon-app/content/learn/mathematics/explain-the-concept-of-onesided-limits-and-provide-an-example.md

 _schema: default
 id: 168328
 date: 2025-02-03
-title: >-
-    Explain the concept of one-sided limits and provide an example.
+title: Explain the concept of one-sided limits and provide an example.
-article_title: >-
-    Explain the concept of one-sided limits and provide an example.
+article_title: Explain the concept of one-sided limits and provide an example.
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains one-sided limits in calculus, detailing how to evaluate them using a piecewise function example, illustrating left-hand and right-hand limits, and concluding the behavior of the function at points of discontinuity.
+    This content explains the concept of one-sided limits in calculus, including definitions, the importance of left-hand and right-hand limits, and provides an example with a piecewise function to illustrate how these limits can differ at points of discontinuity.
   page_keywords: >-
-    one-sided limits, left-hand limit, right-hand limit, continuity, piecewise function, limit evaluation, function behavior, discontinuity, approach from left, approach from right
+    one-sided limits, left-hand limit, right-hand limit, discontinuity, limit definition, function behavior, mathematical limits, calculus example
 author: QuickTakes
 question: >-
     Explain the concept of one-sided limits and provide an example.